bbuchanan/react-native-blog/_posts/2018-04-19-react-native-rendering-scores.md

 Your output should match mine shown at the beginning of the article.
 If you're having trouble, you can always pull this commit from here.

 https://github.com/bbuchanan/react-native-sports-app/tree/91fb39024126be0b3ba3809d0b3360ff025f4e3d

+## Need a Full Stack React Developer?

+I'm your guy!
+I've been a contract developer for over 14 years and can help you or your company on your project.
+The best way to contact me is via our company page.
+[Yye Software](https://www.yyesoftware.com)